eeholmes/eeholmes.github.io/README.md

 * fuzted with the site css in _sass.
 Had to make changes in 3 places: _masthead.scss, _navigation.scss, and _variables.scss.

+* added a pdf download for posts with changes in single.html.
+To use, just add pdf: [url of pdf] to the yaml in a post.

 # Instructions for using my hacked version of academicpages as your website